egel/lsm/README.md

 # Least Squares Method

-This very simple program was written in C++ to calculate method of least squares (regression analysis).
+This very simple program was written in C++ to calculate least squares method (for regression analysis).
-It's based on main matrix class to estimate line regresion of inputed data.
+It's based on main matrix class to estimate line regresion of inputed data into matrices.

 ## IDE
 This little project has been built with [NetBeans IDE 7.4](https://netbeans.org/).

 ## Matrix Class
 Features:

   - Overwritten minor group of operators `()`, `=`, `+`, `+=`, `-`, `-=`, `<<`, `*`, `^`,